-Membership Is Mandatory
+Membership in the HOA Is Mandatory

 Rules for Homeowners

-HOA rules are called covenants, conditions, and restrictions (CC&R).
-CC&Rs usually apply to both you and your home.
-They might cover what color you can paint your home, what you can plant in your yard, how many cars you can own and park, and whether you can own a pet.
-There are usually noise restrictions as well.
-Rules differ, so carefully study the CC&Rs before you buy.
+HOA rules are called covenants, conditions, and restrictions (CC&Rs).
+CC&Rs usually apply to both you, the homeowner, and to your home.
+The CC&Rs might cover what color you can paint your home, what you can plant in your yard, how many cars you can own and park, whether you can own a pet, and whether you can rent the property to someone else.
+There are usually noise restrictions, as well.

-There Are Penalties for Breaking the Rules
+Penalties May Be Imposed for Breaking HOA Rules

-You Must Pay Dues
+You Must Pay Dues and Special Assessments